How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 • significantly more relevant search results

-• positive feedback from editorial staff and readers
+• positive feedback from editorial staff and readership

-A special learning: Users previously found content more often through Google than through the internal search.
-That has completely reversed.
+A particular learning: Users previously found content more often through Google than through internal search.
+This has completely reversed.

 Text-to-Speech: Every Article as High-Quality Audio

-Another project that has a great reach is the automatic audio narration of all articles.
+Another project that is gaining significant reach is the automatic narration of all articles.

 Instead of relying on generic browser reading functions, Handelsblatt built its own system – together with the startup AudioStack.